sami-badawi/shapelogic-scala/docs/knowledge.md

 ## Knowledge Representation ##

-The standard suspects are:
+The usual suspects are:

+* Data centric representation in Json
+* Database
+* Logic assertions in Prolog or Minikanren
 * Facts stored in Lisp like tree search
-* Logic assertions in Prolog or Minikanren
-* Data based representation using Json
 * RDF
 * Knowledge graph
-* Database

 ## Decision Making ##

 There need to be a system for decision making.

 * Lisp like tree search
+* Heuristic search with backtracking
 * Lazy stream
 * Logic programming Prolog or Minikanren
 * Rules working on RDF